kdeldycke/kevin-deldycke-blog/content/posts/amarok-1-4-9-1-for-mandriva-2008-1.md

 are now included in the "officialy" backported RPM.
 So starting from Mandriva 2008.1, you don't need my Amarok backports.
 All you need is the love from the official backport repository (FTP URL given above).
-I'm happy as this mean more free time for me and less things to maintain ! ;)
+I'm happy as this mean more free time for me and less things to maintain! ;)